-- 1. Turn off the mains cold water supply tap and draw off the residual domestic hot water. - 2.
-Ease the retaining tab on the sensor away and disconnect the electrical plug. - 3.
-Remove the retaining clip and withdraw the sensor from the hydraulic outlet assembly.
-Examine the 'O' ring, replacing if necessary. - 4.
-Reassemble in reverse order.
+1. Turn off the mains cold water supply tap and draw off the residual domestic hot water.

+2. Ease the retaining tab on the sensor away and disconnect the electrical plug.

+3. Unscrew the sensor from the hydraulic outlet assembly.
+Examine the sealing washer, replacing if necessary.

+4. Reassemble in reverse order.
 The plug will only fit one way.